iulspop/sati/README.md

   > **Note:** The app name is taken from the `app` set in your `fly.toml` file.

-- Add a `SESSION_SECRET` to your fly app secrets, to do this you can run the following commands:
+- Add a `SESSION_SECRET` to your Fly app secrets, to do this you can run the following commands:

   ```sh
   fly secrets set SESSION_SECRET=$(openssl rand -hex 32)